pr3sh/openshift/rhel_ansible_automation/intro_ansible.md

 > Because there are no agents and no additional custom security infrastructure, Ansible is more efficient and more secure than other alternatives.

 ## **`Ansible Concepts and Architecture`**:

+- There are two types of machines in the Ansible architecture ***control nodes*** and ***managed hosts***.
+- Ansible is installed and run from a control node, and this machine also has copies of your Ansible project files.
+A control node could be an administrator's laptop, a system shared by a number of administrators, or a server running Red Hat Ansible Tower.
+- Managed hosts are listed in an inventory, which also organizes those systems into groups for easier collective management.
+- The inventory can be defined in a static text file, or dynamically determined by scripts that get information from external sources.
+- Instead of writing complex scripts, Ansible users create high-level plays to ensure a host or group of hosts are in a particular state.
+- A play performs a series of tasks on the hosts, in the order specified by the play.
+- These plays are expressed in **`YAML`** format in a text file.
+- A file that contains one or more plays is called a playbook.
+- Each task runs a module, a small piece of code (written in **`Python`**, **`PowerShell`**, or some other language), with specific arguments.
+- Each module is essentially a tool in your toolkit.
+- Ansible ships with hundreds of useful modules that can perform a wide variety of automation tasks.
+They can act on system files, install software, or make **`API`** calls.

+When used in a task, a module generally ensures that some particular aspect of the machine is in a particular state.
+For example, a task using one module might ensure that a file exists and has particular permissions and contents, while a task using a different module might make certain that a particular file system is mounted.
+If the system is not in that state, the task should put it in that state.
+If the system is already in that state, it does nothing.
+If a task fails, the default Ansible behavior is to abort the rest of the playbook for the hosts that had a failure.
+Tasks, plays, and playbooks are designed to be idempotent.
+This means that you can safely run a playbook on the same hosts multiple times.
+When your systems are in the correct state, the playbook makes no changes when you run it.
+This means that you should be able to run a playbook on the same hosts multiple times safely.
+When your systems are in the correct state the playbook should make no changes when you run it.
+There are a handful of modules that you can use to run arbitrary commands.
+However, you must use those modules with care to ensure that they run in an idempotent way.
+Ansible also uses plug-ins.
+Plug-ins are code that you can add to Ansible to extend it and adapt it to new uses and platforms.
+The Ansible architecture is agentless.
+Typically, when an administrator runs an Ansible Playbook or an ad hoc command, the control node connects to the managed host using SSH (by default) or WinRM.
+This means that clients do not need to have an Ansible-specific agent installed on managed hosts, and do not need to permit special network traffic to some nonstandard port.